DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

  - 25-01-17 - Collated feedback.
 Finalise Pre-production design of both IPEM PiHat and IPEM PiHat Lite.

-As we steam ahead to production, just wanted to quickly share some 3D renders of the final pre-production version of the two great looking boards.
+As we steam ahead to production, just wanted to share some photos of the final pre-production version of the two great looking boards.

-#### Notable visual changes from Beta
+## Notable visual changes from original Beta which was shown on KickStarter.
+These changes took constructive feedback, which helps users to get even more from the boards.

 -   Improved layout
 -   GPIO Expander